How to Clean Aquarium Accessories

 One of the simplest ways to clean filter parts, pumps, plants, and other aquarium accessories is with hot water.
 Hot water will help to loosen the hard water stains and discolorations that can accumulate on power filters, and it is also a good way to loosen up stubborn algae buildup from plastic plants, ornaments and other aquarium decorations.

 For stubborn stains, a small scrub brush or a new toothbrush can be a big help.
 After soaking the aquarium accessories in hot water for 10 to 15 minutes use the toothbrush or the scrub brush to remove those stubborn stains.
 It is important to use only brand new brushes for this purpose since any residue from past use could seep into the water and harm the fish.
 Many aquarists keep a supply of brushes solely for use with their aquarium accessories.
+As algae on aquarium decorations can cause damage to the aquarium ecosystem, use aquarium kits to clean those beautiful aquarium accessories & decor and protect your fish and corals health.

 Use Vinegar for Tough Stains